For more information about our program, please contact Tracy D. Foote, our program coordinator, at (352) 333-5984.

 Welcome from our Program Director

 We are excited to welcome you to the UCF/HCA Healthcare GME Consortium (Gainesville) Obstetrics and Gynecology Residency Program!
-Our program received continued accreditation without outcomes in 2019 and accepts four residents per year.
+Our program accepts four residents per year.

 The North Florida Regional Medical Center Obstetrics and Gynecology Residency Program’s mission is to develop the next generation of physicians and physician leaders.
 As a part of HCA Healthcare, we are driven by a single mission: Above all else, we are committed to the care and improvement of human life.